JetsonFRC/JetsonDemo/ProcessingAndDrawing/README.md

 (possibly drawn on, thresholded, etc) is sent over gstreamer to the driver station laptop after calculation.

+Camera settings must be done in a weird way; the script good_settings.sh _should_ set the correct settings, but in our experience some cameras do not get flashed correctly by just running this script in isolation.
+Instead, we set incorrect settings first using bad_settings.sh and then later set the correct settings; this seemed to work more consistently.
+We do not know why just using good_settings.sh does not work consistently and suspect it may be a firmware issue on some cameras.

 Note: The timestamp sent back may not be synchronized with the rio time if your carrier board does not have a battery powered clock.
 If you need to know the delay time between the time an image was grabbed and the time its data was